Monday rush brings earlier backup on I-70

 Crews are busy getting the storefront walks in the 700 block of Grand where the old bridge is being demolished ready for brick pavers that will make it easier for pedestrians to navigate the area.

-Over the weekend, demo crews removed the remainder of the concrete deck on the north end of the old bridge, and another section of girders passing over the Colorado River was removed.
+Over the weekend, demo crews removed the remainder of the concrete deck on the south end of the old bridge, and another section of girders passing over the Colorado River was removed.

 Nighttime I-70 detours onto Sixth Street were to be in place Monday and Tuesday nights while demolition work continues overhead in that area, Newland said.